 The Harrell Theatre

-Dear Edwina JR. is a heartwarming musical about the joys of growing up, Edwina and her friends share wisdom on everything from trying new foods to making new friends through clever, catchy and poignant songs.
-Join the gang for two weeks filled with music and dancing -go through the audition and rehearsal process as we prepare for a showcase performance on Friday June 30 at 2:00 PM.
+Horton the Elephant, the Cat in the Hat and all of your favorite Dr. Seuss characters spring to life onstage in Seussical JR., a fantastical musical extravaganza.
+Join the gang for two weeks filled with music and dancing -go through the audition and rehearsal process as we prepare for a showcase performance on Friday June 29 at 2:00 PM.
 Students will bring their lunch

 Performing Arts Camps are produced through a partnership